 Catapult your strategy execution to the next level

-Why do many businesses put so much effort into crafting the ‘perfect’ strategy and then screw it up with slapdash approaches to execution?
-Strategy execution is not well managed in many companies – and poor ‘execution’ is much more damaging to a senior executive’s career than lack of strategic insight.
+Strategy execution is not well managed in many companies – and poor execution is much more damaging to a senior executive’s career than a lack of strategic insight.

 Many plans don’t deliver what they promise.